Ball Screws

 Ground Ball Screws

-Produced using a grinding wheel instead of the conventional rolling technique.
-Ground ball screws offer close tolerances, but may be expensive to produce.
+Produced using a grinding wheel instead of the typical rolling technique, ground ball screws offer precise tolerances but can be more costly to produce.

-Consist of a threaded shaft and nut and create friction through sliding rather than through the rolling friction characteristic of ball screws.
-The efficiency of lead screws increases with increased lead.
-Lead screws are advantageous in managing high shock loads.
+Comprising a threaded shaft and nut, lead screws create friction through sliding, unlike the rolling friction of ball screws.
+Lead screws are more efficient with an increased lead and are especially advantageous for managing high shock loads.

 Linear Ball Screws